Sébastien Lareau

 Sébastien Lareau ([sebastjɛ̃ laʁo]; born April 27, 1973) is a former professional tennis player.
 He became the first Canadian to win a Grand Slam title by winning the 1999 US Open men's doubles with his American partner Alex O'Brien.
+He also won his nation's first Olympic tennis medal by claiming gold in men's doubles at the 2000 Sydney Games with Daniel Nestor.

 As a singles player

 The right-handed Lareau achieved a career best singles ranking of world No. 76 in April 1995.
 He has a career ATP Tour event win–loss record of 99–137.
 Lareau's best singles tour results were: